hilfazer/Projects/Godot/Serialization/README.txt

 func getNotInstantiableNodes()   - to get a list of Nodes serializer will not be able to create

-func getNodesNoMatchingDeserialize()   - list of Nodes that have a
+func getNodesNoMatchingDeserialize()   - list of Nodes that have a 'serialize' but not 'deserialize' function

 Data you put into HierarchicalSerializer object doesn't automatically go to a file.
 Saving to and loading from a file is done with following functions: